African Dunn’s Lark (Eremalauda dunni) was discovered at Merzouga in April 2010.

 - One bird found just east of the regional road R702 (31.2637,-4.0206) connecting Erfoud and Merzouga on 9 April 2011 (Andrew Watson).

-Hans Matheve and his friends recorded a single bird on 16 April 2011.
-He wrote in his trip report: “Closer to the main road (31.2288,-4.1279) we were able to get great views for all of some African Desert Warblers and a Dunn’s Lark was a very unexpected bonus bird!
+- Hans Matheve and his friends recorded a single bird on 16 April 2011.
+Hans wrote in his trip report: “Closer to the main road (31.2288,-4.1279), we were able to get great views for all of some African Desert Warblers and a Dunn’s Lark was a very unexpected bonus bird!
 Previous years there have been some documented breeding records, so it seems they are still around…”

-So, Dunn’s Larks were seen near Merzouga in 2011, if you have seen the species there this year, please comment below or send us an email to add the information.
+If you have seen the species in this region, please comment below or send us an email to add the information.
+Thanks!

-One bird photographed along the track to Café Yasmina near Merzouga by Paul French, Janne and Hanna Aalto on 7 June 2012 (photo 2).
+- One bird photographed along the track to Café Yasmina near Merzouga by Paul French, Janne and Hanna Aalto on 7 June 2012 (photo below).

 After an absence of nearly 7 years, the Dunn’s Larks reappeared at Merzouga again (three birds found on 26 March 2019).